Iamouma/HNG-12/README.md

-Project Overview
+## Project Overview

-This is a simple public API developed for the HNG12 Stage 0 Backend Task.
+This is a simple public API.
 The API returns basic information, including:

 Your registered email address.
   - The current datetime in ISO 8601 UTC format.